Le-Doktor/Le-Doktor/README.md

    🍎 ↠ ■■■■■  MY----PONYTOWN-----STATUS-----MEANINGS -- : -------  ■■■■■  ↞ 🍎

-  - ☆💬 Looking for Chat 💬: Interact Please I will be glad to talk to you/ meet you! ☆
+  - ☆💬 Looking for Chat 💬: Interact Please!!!
+I will be glad to talk to you/ meet you! ☆
   - ☆🌙 Away 🌙 : AFk or doing something else, Whisper to interact.
 I always answer back! ☆
   - ☆⛔ Busy ⛔: DNI please, I may be upset or sad (I RARELY USE THIS STATUT unless something bad happened) ☆
   - 💬 Both normal chat and Whispers are preferred!
 Sometime I don't get the whispers immidiately so I may answer you late 💬